Charmve/Surface-Defect-Detection/Papers/README.md

 ### [2]GAN用于异常检测

-论文题目：GANomaly: Semi-Supervised Anomaly Detection via Adversarial Training
+论文题目：GANomaly: Semi-Supervised Anomaly Detection via Adversarial Training   [<a href="https://github.com/Charmve/Surface-Defect-Detection/tree/master/Papers/2019.06" target="_blank">paper</a>]

 论文摘要：Anomaly detection is a classical problem in computer vision, namely the determination of the normal from the abnormal when datasets are highly biased towards one class (normal) due to the insufficient sample size of the other class (abnormal).
 While this can be addressed as a supervised learning problem, a significantly more challenging problem is that of detecting the unknown/unseen anomaly case that takes us instead into the space of a one-class, semi-supervised learning paradigm.
 We introduce such a novel anomaly detection model, by using a conditional generative adversarial network that jointly learns the generation of high-dimensional image space and the inference of latent space.
 Employing encoder-decoder-encoder sub-networks in the generator network enables the model to map the input image to a lower dimension vector, which is then used to reconstruct the generated output image.
 The use of the additional encoder network maps this generated image to its latent representation.
 Minimizing the distance between these images and the latent vectors during training aids in learning the data distribution for the normal samples.
 As a result, a larger distance metric from this learned data distribution at inference time is indicative of an outlier from that distribution | an anomaly.
 Experimentation over several benchmark datasets, from varying domains, shows the model efficacy and superiority over previous state-of-the-art approaches.

 ### [3]GAN用于缺陷分类

-论文题目：Surface defect classification of steels with a new semi-supervised learning method
+论文题目：Surface defect classification of steels with a new semi-supervised learning method [<a href="https://github.com/Charmve/Surface-Defect-Detection/tree/master/Papers/2019.06" target="_blank">paper</a>]

 论文摘要：Defect inspection is extremely crucial to ensure the quality of steel surface.
 It affects not only the subsequent production, but also the quality of the end-products.
 However, due to the rare occurrence and appearance variations of defects, surface defect identification of steels has always been a challenging task.
 Recently, deep learning methods have shown outstanding performance in image classification, especially when there are enough training samples.
 Since most sample images of steel surface are unlabeled, a new semi-supervised learning method is proposed to classify surface defects of steels.
 The new method is named CAE-SGAN, as it is based on Convolutional Autoencoder (CAE) and semi-supervised Generative Adversarial Networks (SGAN).
 CAE-SGAN first trains a stacked CAE through massive unlabeled data.
 Considering the appearance variations of defects, the passthrough layer is used to help CAE extract fine-grained features.
 After CAE is trained, the encoder network of CAE is reserved as the feature extractor and fed into a softmax layer to form a new classifier.
 SGAN is introduced for semi-supervised learning to further improve the generalization ability of the new method.
 The classifier is trained with images collected from real production lines and images randomly generated by SGAN.
 Extensive experiments are carried out with samples captured from different steel production lines, and the results indicate that CAESGAN had yielded best performances compared with traditional methods.
 Especially for hot rolled plates, the classification rate is improved by around 16%.

 ### [4]YOLO用于缺陷检测

-论文题目：Real-time Detection of Steel Strip Surface Defects Based on Improved YOLO Detection Network
+论文题目：Real-time Detection of Steel Strip Surface Defects Based on Improved YOLO Detection Network [<a href="https://github.com/Charmve/Surface-Defect-Detection/tree/master/Papers/2019.06" target="_blank">paper</a>]

 论文摘要：The surface defects of steel strip have diverse and complex features, and surface defects caused by different production lines tend to have different characteristics.
 Therefore,